 In this essay, we have made the case for the value of conducting PDCS organizational communication.
 Case studies are useful for showing and not just telling about organizational realities in an engaging and memorable manner.
 Organizational communication has thrived in terms of providing case studies that contribute to value-neutral theoretical extensions and those that critique problematic behavior.
 However, the field can be bolstered by additional case studies that focus on intentional, nonnormative organizational communication worthy of imitation.
 Criterion selection, survey-based atypical case selection, and historical reconstruction can aid in identifying positive deviants for investigation.
 The first type is analogous to Mirivel's (2017) examination of exemplary communication mentors' advice and HRO studies, the second is relatively absent in the organizational communication literature, but illustrated with a hypothetical scenario and by Singhal and Durá (2012).
 Finally, we overviewed two studies that describe, via historical reconstruction, the practices of especially honorable, nonnormative organizational communication that may inspire transformed practice (Bisel et al., 2017; Tracy & Huffman, 2017).
 In doing so, we showed how this approach holds promise for advancing important scholarly and theoretical conversations, as well as for inspiring transformed practice.
-Vivid descriptions of communication that fosters human and organizational flourishing and help us to "venerate communication that supports human potential" (Socha & Pitts, 2012, p.
+Vivid descriptions of communication in life as lived may encourage the "trying on" and practice of communication that fosters human and organizational flourishing and help us to "venerate communication that supports human potential" (Socha & Pitts, 2012, p.
 323).